Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

       javaxint = $JDKRUN $JDKFLAGS -server -Xint %T %A

-13.4) In the [build] section of the ini file, add the new file extension to the list of source code files that require make.
+13.4) In the [build] section of bencher/makefiles/my.*.ini, add the new file extension to the list of source code files that require make.

    For example, for file extension javaxint